ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 in a very efficient manner.
 However, unlike exact or approximation algorithms, meta-heuristics are not able to guarantee that global optima or even bounded solutions will be obtained.
-Another drawback, which has become a significant research topic [289, 362], is to design effective stopping criteria for meta-heuristics.
+Another drawback, which has become a significant research topic, is to design effective stopping criteria for meta-heuristics.
 Ideally, the execution would finish when convergence is detected, though actually detecting this situation is an arduous task.